M1XZG/discord-bot-for-fun/README.md

 | `!flip`                                   | Flip a coin. 🪙                                                                             |
 | `!roll <number_of_dice> <dice_type>`      | Roll dice!
 Example: `!roll 2 20` for 2d20.<br>Supported dice types: d4, d6, d8, d10, d12, d20, d100 (default is d6). 🎲 |

-> For more details on each command, type `!command` (e.g., `!joke`) or use `!games` for game
+> For more details on each command, type `!command` (e.g., `!joke`) or use `!games` for game info.

 ---

 ### 📌 How the Bot Handles Long Replies

-If your reply to `!query` or `!ask` is longer than Discord's 2000-character message limit, the bot will automatically create a new thread for you in the channel.
+If your reply to `!query`, `!ask`, or `!chat` is longer than Discord's 2000-character message limit, the bot will automatically create a new thread for you in the channel.
 The full response will be posted in multiple messages within that thread, and you'll be notified in the main channel with a link to the thread.
 This keeps long answers organized and prevents cluttering the main chat.